Q&A on Whaling

 - Q8.What are the outcomes of Japan's research whaling?

-- The outcomes of Japan's whale research programs, namely JARPA II and JARPN II, are made publicly available, and their scientific value has been approved by the IWC Scientific Committee.
-They have thus proven to be a useful contribution to the management of whale resources.
+- The outcomes of Japan's whale research programs, namely JARPA II and JARPN II, are made publicly available, and their scientific value has been acknowledged by the IWC Scientific Committee.
+They therefore provide a useful contribution to the long-term management of whale resources.

 - Q9.Why are lethal methods necessary for whale research?